The age-old question – training or nutrition. What do you think what I believe the answer to be???

 Your muscular and nervous systems will be relatively unaccustomed to exercise.
 Therefore, just about any training program can cause muscle growth and strength development to occur because it’s all a “shock” to an untrained body.

-You can almost always find ways to tweak your nutrition to higher and higher levels, but once you’ve mastered all the nutritional basics, then further improvements in your diet don’t have as great of an impact as those important initial changes.
+You can almost always find ways to tweak your nutrition to higher and higher levels.
+Still, once you’ve mastered all the nutritional basics, then further improvements in your diet don’t have as great of an impact as those important initial changes.

 Intermediate/Advanced Trainee: Concentrate On Training